cptpiepmatz/SWPD-Bot/README.md

 - node@lts

 ### Token
-The bot requires some authentication for the Bitbucket access.
+The bot requires some form of authentication for the Bitbucket access.
 You could use the password for the account, but I prefer to use a generated token.
 [This](https://confluence.atlassian.com/bitbucketserver/personal-access-tokens-939515499.html)
 explains how you can get one.
 The token you get must be written into a `.token` file in the root of the bot.
 The file should only contain the token, nothing